Kevin Stitt: Natural disasters

 In June 2023, after severe storms hit parts of Oklahoma with hurricane-force winds and tornadic activity that knocked out power for days for more than 100,000 energy customers during severe heat waves, Tulsa Mayor G.T.
 Bynum requested that Stitt announce a state of emergency, but Stitt did not respond to Bynum's calls.
-Days later, Senate Pro Tem Greg Treat was informed he was the acting governor and could declare a state of emergency, which he eventually did.
+Days later, Senate president pro tempore Greg Treat was informed he was the acting governor and could declare a state of emergency, which he eventually did.
 Stitt was in Paris and Lieutenant Governor Matt Pinnell was also out of state.
 Six days after the event, Stitt said he was in contact with Bynum and Bynum tried to redirect attention from the story.
 At least three people died from the storms.

 Sports betting

 In January 2023, Stitt announced his support for legalizing sports betting in Oklahoma after Representative Ken Luttrell filed a bill to allow federally recognized tribes in the state to offer sports betting.